 Multicultural Education Aide Support Program

 Multicultural Education Aides and other Bicultural workers in schools play a critical role supporting the engagement and wellbeing of students and families from refugee backgrounds.
-The Multicultural Education Aide Support Program (MEASP) supports school staff in bicultural roles via regional Networks, online Professional Learning workshops and practical resources.
+The Multicultural Education Aide Support Program (MEASP) supports school staff in bicultural roles via a state-wide Network, online Professional Learning workshops and practical resources.

 MEASP is funded by the Victorian Department of Education and Training to support MEAs and other Bicultural Staff who work with students and families from refugee backgrounds.
 MEASP is available free of charge to staff from Government, Catholic and Independent schools across Victoria.